Welcome to today's edition of the Rush 24-7 podcast.

 They had to get rid of it.

-We can't do this anymore, Rash.
+We can't do this anymore, Russ.

-We have to be fancy.
+We have to be sensitive.

-That's the voice, by the way, of the American castrati.
+Blah, That's the voice, by the way, of the American castrati.

-None of these problems exist.
+None of these crises, none of these problems exist.

 Oh, we have crises in the minds of some of our people.

-But uh, in terms of the crises felt by the vast majority of the people in the world who live under tyrannical regimes, communism, socialism, uh, or some other form of government that denies people individual freedom and basic rights, by the way, regimes endorsed by the American left, like what's his name?
+But in terms of the crises felt by the vast majority of the people in the world who live under tyrannical regimes, communism, socialism, or some other form of government that denies people individual freedom and basic rights, by the way, regimes endorsed by the American left, like what's his name, Hugo Chavez, the living communist fossil Fidel Castro, any of these other leftist bulldogs, man, the liberals are just yapping at their feet like sycophants that you've never seen before.

 It's tearing us up.